testgithub080/solution-pack-cicd/README.md

 # Terminology

 This section provides a comprehensive list of specialized terms and definitions used in this document.
-It serves as a reference guide to ensure that any communication regarding FortiSOAR's **Change Management** solution pack is clear and consistent.
+It serves as a reference guide to ensure that any communication regarding FortiSOAR's **Continuous Delivery** solution pack is clear and consistent.
 The section may include definitions, abbreviations, acronyms, and jargon that are unique to this solution pack.

 This terminology section may be regularly updated to reflect any changes or additions to the terms used throughout this document.